The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 Example 1

-Let's see the simple example to insert the elements into the multimap:
+Let's explore a straightforward example of inserting elements into the multimap:

 #include <iostream>